newnightcoder/100daysofcode/R1D33/LOG DAY 33.md

 **what i learned:**

-- where to put the clearRect() in order for bothe elements ball and paddle to coexist.
+- where to put the clearRect() in order for both elements ball and paddle to coexist.
 - i can debug easy things on my own if i do not enter into stress mode. this is a good thing. i am happy!

 **next step:**